 Short-term temporary environmental impacts due to solid and hazardous waste generated during construction may occur.
 The implementation of the Proposed Action includes the demolition of two structures, including the former Robert McGinn House and the Building 206, which is currently vacant.
 Due to their age, the structures may contain lead- and asbestos-containing materials (ACMs).
 Lead and asbestos testing of the structures would be conducted prior to demolition of the structures.
 If lead and/or ACMs are present, their removal (including abatement and disposal) would be conducted by qualified and properly licensed asbestos abatement contractors prior to demolition.
 Furthermore, all demolition activities would be conducted with regard to worker safety and according to all applicable regulations, including the RCRA.
-Additionally, appropriate permits and notifications would be pursued.
-Therefore, the Proposed Action would not result in unique or significant impacts to hazardous materials, solid waste management, or pollution prevention plans.
+Solid waste would be generated from the Proposed Action in the form of soil resulting from the construction of the Proposed Action.
+Building materials and debris would be recycled to the greatest extent feasible.
+Materials that cannot be recycled would be disposed of in accordance with all Federal, state, and local regulations.